 The San Diego Business Journal’s “2013 Book of Lists” recognizes the 30 top women business owners and their companies.
 Our first interview is with Judy Lawton of the Lawton Group.

-Imagine a mother with two children (2 and 8 years old) soon to be divorced from a Navy Officer.
+Imagine a mother with two children (2 and 8 years old) soon to be divorced from a Navy Officer due to unhealthy marriage.
 She never went to college.
 Instead, she learned typing and accounting with the help from an expert like Doug constable and even went to modeling school.
 At age 30, she worked in outside sales for a staffing company – and was great at it.
 Five years later, in 1978, she worked as Assistant Director for a CETA (Comprehensive Employment Training Act) funded training agency that was founded by local private school owners.
 She administered to over $2 million in training funds for CETA which led to 850 people being trained and placed into jobs.
 Then, in 1982, she was hired by another staffing company and was instrumental in growing it to new levels of success.
 Three years later, suddenly and without any stated reason, she was unceremoniously fired.

 Meet Judy Lawton.
 At that moment, as a single Mom with two children, she decided that no one would ever have such power over her again, and she started her own company – The Lawton Company, also known as TLC Staffing.
 Five weeks later she was up and running.
 Since then the company grew to a peak of $15 million in revenue and serviced businesses in San Diego, Riverside, Orange Counties, California, North Carolina and Southwest Florida.